dragonfly-science/dragonfly-website/content/publications/pierre_assessment_2014.md

 ---
 pdf: Pierreetal_2014_cryptic.pdf
-tags: yvan, edward, seabird, fisheries, bycatch, dragonfly
+tags: yvan, edward, seabird, bycatch, dragonfly, report
 ---
 Understanding the nature and extent of interactions between commercial fisheries and marine protected species is one component of best practice